XinyiYao27/Sheffield-Air-Quality-Analysis/README.md

 - **Model Performance**: Random Forest significantly outperformed GLM, proving the non-linear nature of air pollution.

 ## 3. Repository Structure
-- `Code/`: Contains the R code for this project.
+- `Code/`: Contains the R code for this project: Data Pre-processing -- Weather Normalisation -- EDA and Visualisation -- Classification Models.
 - `Data/`: Datasets used in this module.
 - `Results/`: Output visualisations.